-My other favorites are wood slices like the ones in our Collection.
+My other favorites are wood slices.

 If you collect chargers over time, you can take advantage of sales.
 The reason to keep a few sets of chargers is so that even if you have only one set of dinnerware, you can change up the look by switching out the chargers.